 In geographical terms, the City of Smyrna exhibits some excellent physical characteristics.
 With an average temperature of 61.4 degrees, the climate is very favorable consisting of warm summers and moderate winters.
 Between these seasons, the Smyrna area is decorated with thousands of jonquils blooming in the spring and a colorful change of leaves in the fall.
 The general terrain of the area is characteristic of the piedmont region of Georgia.
 One will find hills with broad ridges, sloping uplands, and relatively narrow valleys.
 Smyrna - downtown - sits at an altitude of 1,150 feet above sea level with the general area at 800 to 1080 feet above sea level.
 Smyrna's climate is seasonal with long, pleasant spring and fall seasons.

 With visionary leadership and strong community spirit, Smyrna has become one of the most popular places to reside in the metro-Atlanta area.
-The "small town" atmosphere offered aligns with a progressive approach to city government in Smyrna is the type of lifestyle many seek when deciding where to raise their families.
+The "small town" atmosphere aligned with a progressive approach in city government, offers the type of modern lifestyle many seek when deciding where to raise their families.

 Another important attribute of Smyrna is its location in relationship to major transportation modes.
 Being a citizen of Smyrna means having ready access to several different methods of conveyance.
 The City is strategically located near three interstate and intrastate highway systems: I-75, I-20, and I-285.
 Downtown Atlanta is a 15-minute drive via the interstate and Atlanta’s Hartsfield International Airport is only a 30-minute drive away.
 In addition, several principal arterial roadways, such as Cobb Parkway (U.S. Highway 41), Atlanta Road and South Cobb Drive (State Highway 280), pass through the municipality.
 The East-West Connector road extension through Cobb County also runs through Smyrna with entrance to the Silver Comet Trail within Smyrna.
 The Cobb Community Transit (CCT) bus system provides public transportation for our residents with links to the Metropolitan Atlanta Rapid Transit Authority (MARTA) rapid-rail network.
 There are also two major railways that service Smyrna and four airports can be found within an 18-mile radius of the City.